microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 The application focus on collecting statistics to evaluate the impact of a secondary interface on a Wi-Fi connection.

+By default, it will use a secondary interface on a best-effort basis and fall back to using only one interface if a secondary interface is not available or is no longer available.

-The application will also work without a secondary interface and for other type of connections, but this is not a focus point.
+The application will work without a secondary interface and for non Wi-Fi connections, but this is not a primary goal.

 ## Quick Start